-

 Additional nuances:

-- The character绽(zhàn): Means "to blossom", "to open up".
-It perfectly conveys the idea of the gradual unfolding of the aromas and flavors of tea as it brews.
+- The character绽(zhàn): Meaning "to blossom," "to unfold."
+It beautifully conveys the idea of the gradual unfolding of tea's aromas and flavors as it brews.

-- Character放(fàng): Means "to release", "to liberate".
-It can symbolize the release of aromas and flavors of tea when brewing, as well as the feeling of freedom and lightness that comes with drinking tea.
+- The character放(fàng): Means "to release," "to liberate."
+It can symbolize the release of the tea's aromas and flavors during brewing, as well as the feeling of freedom and lightness that follows drinking.

 The name "Blossom" is a poetic and profound reflection of the essence of this unique tea.
 It invites us to enjoy a journey through the multifaceted world of aromas and flavors that begins with each new brew.

-The production of shu puer "Blossom" is carried out using the traditional technology "Shai Qing Mao Cha", which includes fixing, crushing and drying the tea leaf.
-This method allows you to preserve all the useful substances and bright aroma in the tea.
+"Blossoming" shu pu-erh is produced using the traditional "Shai Qing Mao Cha" technique, which involves fixing, crushing, and drying the tea leaves.
+This method preserves all the beneficial substances and the tea's vibrant aroma.

 Aroma and taste

-The dry leaf of "Blossom" has a piquant sweetness with a slight saltiness, characteristic of high-quality shu pu-erhs.
-When heated, the tea reveals amazing aromas of baklava, puff pastry and maple syrup.
-After washing, a bright camphor aroma appears, harmoniously combined with notes of noble wood and sweet marshmallow.
+The dried leaves of "Blossom" possess a piquant sweetness with a slight saltiness, characteristic of high-quality shu pu-erh teas.
+When warmed, the tea reveals wonderful aromas of baklava, puff pastry, and maple syrup.
+After washing, a bright camphor aroma emerges, harmoniously blending with notes of noble wood and sweet marshmallow.

-The taste of the "Tsvetenie" infusion is deep and multifaceted.
-You can distinguish shades of amaretto, chocolate ganache and nutty M&M's in it.
-With each subsequent infusion, the tea reveals new facets, acquiring more pronounced woody notes and a long chocolate aftertaste.
+The flavor of "Blossom" tea is deep and multifaceted.
+It features hints of amaretto, chocolate ganache, and nutty M&Ms. With each subsequent steeping, the tea reveals new facets, acquiring more pronounced woody notes and a lingering chocolatey finish.

 Name in Chinese